Muhammad Afzal Gill: Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-224 (Bahawalpur-VII) in 1997 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-224 (Bahawalpur-VII) in the 1997 Pakistani general election.
 He received 39,334 votes and defeated the candidate of PPP, Riaz Ahmed.

+He was not eligible to contest 2002 general elections due to a court ban for 10 years.
+In 2002 General election he supported National Alliance Candidate Chaudhry Ahmad Nawaz against Sohail Bajwa of PMLQ.

+In 2005 Local Government Election Muhammad Afzal Gill contested for the slot of Tehsil Nazim, But he was unsuccessful.
+He was defeated by Syed Sajjad Hussain Bukhari a candidate of Ruling alliance Bahawalpur Ittehad backed by PML.
+Whereas Muhammad Afzal Gill was supported by Nawab of Bahawalpur Salahuddin Abbasi.

+In 2008 General elections again he was not eligible to contest election.
+This time he introduced his younger brotherMuhammad Safdar Gill in contest.
+Safdar gill won this election by defeating a PMLQ candidate Khalil Ahmad Bajwa.

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Nawaz) from Constituency PP-274 (Bahawalpur-VIII) in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Nawaz) from Constituency PP-274 (Bahawalpur-VIII) in the 2013 Pakistani general election.

-He was re-elected to Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-248 (Bahawalpur-IV) in 2018 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-248 (Bahawalpur-IV) in the 2018 Pakistani general election.
 He defeated PTI candidate Zain Bukhari.

+In the 2024 General Election, Muhammad Afzal Gill was defeated by the independent woman politician Farzana Khalil Bajwa.